-If you don’t save into a workplace pension when you get the chance, or you choose to leave it, then you’re giving up this extra money from your employer and the government.
+If you don’t save into a workplace pension when you get the chance, or you choose to leave it, you’re essentially giving up extra money from both your employer and the Government.

 By law, your employer will have to enrol you into a workplace pension if you earn more than £10,000 a year, if you usually work in the UK and you’re not already enrolled in one.

 Get saving and saving more

 If you are self-employed or don’t have the option of a workplace pension, then it’s important to think about saving for later life.
 There are still pension products out there for you and you might still get tax relief from the Government.

 There are other ways to save too, including a personal or stakeholder pension.
 These are private pensions that you arrange yourself.

 You can also save into a Lifetime ISA, which is an individual savings account that can accrue money yearly from the Government, but you’ll need to open one before you reach 40.

 You can get impartial advice about pensions from The Pensions Advisory Service.
 The Money Advice Service can help with advice about retirement planning, savings and managing your money.
 You can also talk to an independent financial adviser, but you’ll usually have to pay for the advice.